We Need To Talk About Black Women’s Struggle With PMDD

 ”

-It is hard to ignore that many Black women dealing with PMDD often find their symptoms are overlooked due to enduring racial and gender biases within the mental healthcare systems.
+It is hard to ignore that many Black women dealing with PMDD often find their symptoms are overlooked due to enduring racial and gender biases within the mental healthcare systems in both the UK and the US.
 Just last year, a study led by researchers at NYU Rory Meyers College of Nursing and Columbia University School of Nursing, found depression may show up differently in Black women resulting in “underdiagnosis and undertreatment."
-More research by Mental Health America showed several factors contribute to Black Americans not receiving necessary mental health care including a "mistrust of health professionals, based in part on historically higher-than-average institutionalization of Black Americans with mental illness."
-In 2020, a study by a British mental health organization determined that Black British women are more likely to experience a common mental health problem (29%) compared to white British women (21%), yet the racial health gap meant Black British women were least likely to seek treatment.
-Similar US-based research shows Black women’s pain is not always taken seriously, which can also lead to a lack of necessary diagnoses and an overrepresentation of Black patients in mental institutions.
+In 2020, a study by mental health organisation Mind determined that Black British women are more likely to experience a common mental health problem (29%) compared to white British women (21%), yet the racial health gap meant Black British women were least likely to seek treatment.
+The same study also found that one in three British minorities reported stigma and discrimination from health professionals when seeking mental health support.
+Similar US research shows Black women’s pain is not always taken seriously, which can lead to a lack of necessary diagnoses and an overrepresentation of Black patients in mental institutions.

 Advertisement